Seaweed and Kelp Supplements for Horses

 If the supplement thatyou have selected does not list the iodine content on its list of ingredients then DO NOT FEED IT.

-Amount of seaweed supplement to feed
+Amount of seaweed supplement to feed to a horse

 • The average horse requires about 2mg of Iodine per day with toxicity occurring at 40mg/day